redox-os/book/src/building-redox.md

     which curl || sudo apt-get install curl
     ```

- 2. Create a new directory and run `native_bootstrap.sh` in it.
+ 2. Create a new directory and run the `native_bootstrap.sh` script in it.

     ```sh
     mkdir -p ~/tryredox